kaby76/ReadLine-Is-Nonblocking/README.md

 For if a console written in C# cannot run cross-platform, what would be the point of using C# for other than Windows?

 Unfortunately, the heart of a C# console program does not even function as you would expect.
-In the following simple programs, I write from one using WriteLine() and read from the other using ReadLine().
-The two programs are connected using a pipe in a shell, i.e., `w.exe | r.exe`.
+In the following simple programs I wrote, program "w" writes a single line of data using WriteLine() to stdout, and program "r" reads from stdin using ReadLine().
+The two programs are connected using a pipe in a shell.
+The shell used can be Cmd, or Powershell, or Bash on Linux.
+On Windows, I cannot stand Cmd nor Powershell, so I use MSYS2 or Cygwin.
+The syntax for all shells is the same: `w.exe | r.exe`.

 The program `r.exe` should wait for the writer finish, then return the input until the end of file in the pipe.
 But, it doesn't: the call to ReadLine() returns immediately with `null`.

-According to the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-5.0) ReadLine() should wait on input, or be "blocking".
+According to the [documentation](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-5.0) ReadLine() should wait on input.
+In other words, it should be "blocking".
 But, it is not.

 Here is a screen shot of program "r" returning an empty result, when it is clear, "w" has written data.